yzhbradoodrrpurp/EECS498/README.md

 ### A5

 - [Single-Staged Object Detector](Assignments/A5/single_stage_detector_yolo.ipynb): This assignment will walk you through a R-CNN and a fast R-CNN to do Object Detection task on PASCAL VOC 2007 dataset.
+- [Two-Staged Object Detector](Assignments/A5/two_stage_detector_faster_rcnn.ipynb): This assignment introduces a new way to define RoI which is through a region proposal network.

 ## Schedule